 Where 4ge Fits

-Instead of iterating through countless prompts to refine generated code, teams using 4ge can specify their requirements once, comprehensively, and then let their chosen AI tool generate production-ready output.
+Instead of iterating through countless prompts to refine generated code, teams using 4ge specify their requirements once, comprehensively, and then let their chosen AI tool generate production-ready output.
 The combination eliminates the most time-consuming phase of AI-assisted development: the iteration cycle where the AI guesses wrong repeatedly.

 Verdict and Recommendation